Ghulam Mustafa Khar: Personal life

 Khar has been married eight times.
 One of Khar's marriages was to Tehmina Durrani, a Pakistani women's rights activist and author.
 Her first book, My Feudal Lord, released by Vanguard Books of Lahore in June 1991, caused controversy in Pakistan's society by describing her abusive and traumatic marriage to Ghulam Mustafa Khar.

 His daughter Aaminah Haq is a Pakistani model and actress noted as a Lux model and for her role in the television drama Mehndi.

 Hina Rabbani Khar, the former Minister of Foreign Affairs, is the daughter of his brother Ghulam Noor Rabbani.

 His son, Bilal Mustafa Khar was accused by his former wife Fakhra Younus of pouring acid over her face.
 Later, his son was acquitted of the charges.
-Four witnesses testified to seeing his son enter Fakhra's home on the day of the attack complained of receiving death threats.
-Later, they retracted their statements due to serious threats.
+Four witnesses who testified to seeing his son enter Fakhra's home on the day of the attack complained of receiving death threats; they later retracted their statements due to the seriousness of the threats.
 In December 2003, judge dismissed the charges.
 Khar continued to protest his son's innocence, claiming the perpetrator was a pimp with whom his wife had been having an affair.